-Yes, if you are in the Denton area I can coach you and your pets in the convenience of your own home.
-This is your pet's best learning environment, and is usually where behavior problems are occurring.
-If your issue happens while walking your dog, we will take a walk in your neighborhood together and address behavior problems as they occur.
-For Gold and Platinum level obedience, we will arrange to meet for some of your private sessions in places such as parks and pet-friendly stores as well.
+Yes, if you are in the Denton, TX area I can coach you and your pets in the convenience of your own home.
+This is your pet's best learning environment.
+For Canine Good Citizen and Community Canine obedience, we will arrange to meet for some of your private sessions in places such as parks and pet-friendly stores as well.
 Training tracking and other sports may require us to meet at local parks or fields.

 If you are more than 20 miles outside of Denton, extra travel fees may apply for in-home training if I am able to come to you.
 I also offer virtual training sessions, which is a great option for those outside of my travel area.
-We can cover many issues remotely, from puppy training and obedience to behavior problems such as fear and separation anxiety.
+We can cover almost anything remotely, from puppy training and obedience to specialty and sports!

 Do you charge extra for multiple pets?

-You will need your dog's regular nylon or leather collar (where the ID tags go).
-We also recommend a body harness (standard is fine, front-clip for pullers) to avoid discomfort on your dog's neck and trachea.
-Martingales and greyhound collars are also allowed.
-These types of collars are great for dogs that slip out of regular collars and harnesses.
+We often recommend a body harness (standard is fine, front-clip for pullers) to avoid discomfort on your dog's neck and trachea.
+Cloth martingales (greyhound collars) are another great option, especially for dogs that slip out of regular collars and harnesses.
 Cats must always be walked on a harness to prevent severe injury to their delicate necks.

 You will need a regular 4 to 6ft nylon or leather leash for your training sessions.
-Retractable leashes (Flexi leashes) are not useful during training and often encourage poor leash walking skills, so you will need a regular non-retractable leash during your sessions.
-For Gold and Platinum training packages, a training long line will be included for you to use when practicing recalls and stays outdoors.
+Retractable leashes (Flexi leashes) are not useful during training and often encourage poor leash walking skills, so you will need a regular leash during your sessions.

 Can I start my dog/puppy in group classes?
 What about socialization?

 The majority of our training services, including puppy training and basic obedience, is conducted in one-on-one private sessions in your home.
 This has been our model for a decade, and unlocks your pet's greatest potential.
 In a private lesson I am able to give you the highest quality instruction possible and address your unique needs and issues.
-A group setting lacks the one-on-one attention and customized instruction that private sessions offer, so I don't usually teach a basic obedience group class.
-I recommend one of my Private Training Packages to get your puppy started off on the right paw!
+I recommend one of my Private Obedience Training Programs to get your puppy started off on the right paw!

-Socialization is extremely important to raising young puppies, and I do address critical socialization periods during my private lessons with you and your puppy.
+Socialization is extremely important to raising young puppies, and I address critical socialization periods during my private lessons with you and your puppy.
 Each week I give you socialization assignments as part of your homework, and by checking off your socialization checklist throughout the week, you will be meeting and exceeding your puppy's socialization needs.
 Socialization is something you should be working on daily with your puppy; a group class is not sufficient to meet all of your puppy's socialization needs.